-To send a mail message, the client starts by creating a TCP connection, for that purpose SMTP servers should be listening on TCP port number 25.
+To send a mail message, the client starts by creating a TCP connection towards the server, for that purpose SMTP servers should be listening on TCP port number 25.
 Once the connection is established a dialog session starts by using a set of SMTP supported commands (RFC 821).